 It's also sometimes called haemorrhoid ligation, haemorrhoidal artery ligation, or doppler guided ligation.

-If you have been diagnosed with Grade 2, 3 or 4 haemorrhoids and your GP or consultant has recommended surgery, you may be eligible for THD, a NICE approved procedure.
+If you've been diagnosed with Grade 2, 3 or 4 haemorrhoids and your GP or consultant has recommended surgery, you may be eligible for THD.

 What happens during THD?

 During the THD procedure, the blood-supplying arteries of the haemorrhoid are precisely located with a fine, specially designed proctoscope allowing maximum precision via a doppler ultrasound probe.
-Each of these arteries is then gently sutured through a small operating window of the same proctoscope, making this technique extremely gentle and safe.
-As the procedure is carried out in the area above the dentate line (an area without sensory nerves), you won't feel any stitches during or after the procedure.
+Each of these arteries is then gently sutured through a small operating window of the same proctoscope.

 The THD procedure differs from other surgical techniques in the following ways:

-- It uses the same fine instrument for locating the arteries, suturing them and applying, if necessary, subtle stitches to any prolapsed piles (the instrument always remains in the same position while working through the small window, making the procedure extremely gentle)
+- It uses the same fine instrument for locating the arteries, suturing them and applying subtle stitches to any prolapsed piles, so the instrument always remains in the same position while working through the small window, making the procedure extremely gentle and safe

 - It does not cut or remove any haemorrhoidal tissue, hence post-operative complications are significantly reduced compared to haemorrhoidectomy

-- Since the blood-supplying arteries are not only tied off with rubber bands (which can slip and cause bleedings), but sutured, the THD procedure has been associated with far less post-operative complications and better long-term results
+- Since the blood-supplying arteries aren't tied off with rubber bands (as with haemorrhoid banding), but sutured, the THD procedure has been associated with far less post-operative complications and better long-term results

 Winchester Road, Chandlers Ford, Eastleigh, SO53 2DW